Melanie McGuire: Investigation

-On May 5, 2004, the first suitcase, containing human legs, was found by two fishermen and two children floating near the Chesapeake Bay Bridge–Tunnel's fourth artificial island, and a murder investigation was launched.
-On May 11, a second larger suitcase was found on the beach of Fisherman Island National Wildlife Refuge, by a graduate student cleaning up litter on the beach.
-This suitcase was found to contain the head and torso with three bullet wounds, two in the chest and one in the head.
+On May 5, 2004, the first suitcase, containing human legs, was found floating near the Chesapeake Bay Bridge–Tunnel's fourth artificial island by two fishermen and two children, and a murder investigation was launched.
+On May 11, a second larger suitcase was found on the beach of Fisherman Island National Wildlife Refuge, by a graduate student cleaning up litter.
+That suitcase contained a head and a torso.
+The head had one bullet wound and the torso had two bullet wounds to the chest.
 The third and smallest suitcase, containing arms, was recovered floating in the water near the Chesapeake Bay Bridge–Tunnel's second artificial island on May 16.
 Police released a facial reconstruction sketch of the victim, which an acquaintance of Bill McGuire's recognized.
-Melanie then became the prime suspect in the investigation.
-Because the murder did not occur in Virginia, however, authorities turned over their investigation to the New Jersey State Police.
+Melanie then became the prime suspect and authorities turned the investigation over to the New Jersey State Police.

 During the investigation, incriminating evidence against Melanie was uncovered.
-On April 26, 2004, Melanie had purchased a .38 caliber handgun from a store in Easton, Pennsylvania; Bill had been killed with a .38 caliber handgun with wadcutter bullets.
-Melanie's receipt for the gun also listed an unspecified purchase of $9.95; there were only two items in the store for that amount, and one of them was a box of wadcutter bullets.
+On April 26, 2004, Melanie had purchased a .38 caliber handgun from a store in Easton, Pennsylvania; Bill had been killed with a .38 caliber handgun with wadcutter cartridges.
+Melanie's receipt for the gun also listed an unspecified purchase of $9.95; there were only two items in the store for that amount, and one of them was a box of wadcutter cartridges.
 Police received a tip from a private towing company employee who said he towed a 2002 Nissan Maxima (Bill McGuire's car) from the Flamingo Motel in Atlantic City, on May 8, 2004.
 Upon further investigation, police discovered a security video of the car being moved in the early morning hours of April 30, 2004.
 The footage was blurry and the police weren't able to identify the person in the video.
 Melanie later claimed she had moved the car as a "prank", even though she had applied for a protection from abuse order days earlier after allegedly being slapped by her husband.
 Police also learned that Melanie had been having a long-term affair with a co-worker named Bradley Miller.
 Her E-ZPass tag was recorded at a toll booth in Delaware two days after the murder; she claimed that this was the result of her going furniture shopping in Delaware, since it has no sales tax.
 Before she was charged with murder, Melanie contacted E-ZPass and attempted to have the $0.90 charge removed from her account history.
 Days later, an unidentified man, believed by many to be her stepfather, also contacted E-ZPass and attempted to have the charge removed.